 It is time to get back to my first love, spending time with Jesus.

 Blocks of uninterrupted time alone reading His word and letting Him speak to me.
 I need to pray like crazy – for the women in my classes, for doors to open, for the church to wake up.
 I need to write and record all the amazing things He does transforming women.
-I have this front row seat watching God heal women, break bondage and free them from shame and I should be creating a monument, a remembrance of who He is.
+Watching God heal women, break bondage and free them from shame, and I should be creating a monument, a remembrance of who He is.

 John 15:5 “Yes, I am the vine; you are the branches.
 Those who remain in me, and I in them, will produce much fruit.
 For apart from me you can do nothing.